Adaptive Architecture

 $5,500

 The Work Office (TWO) is a multidisciplinary art project disguised as an employment agency.
+The Black Rock Arts Foundation helped fund this project for the year of 2009, however The Work Office is an ongoing piece.
 Informed by the Works Progress Administration (WPA) of the Great Depression in the 1930s, TWO is a gesture to “make work” for visual and performing artists, writers, and others by giving them simple, idea-based assignments to explore, document, or improve daily life in New York.
 From a temporary central office, TWO’s administrators Katarina Jerinic and Naomi Miller interview, register, and hire employees; assign, collect, and exhibit work; and distribute Depression-era wages to employees during weekly Payday Parties.

 Prospective employees submit an application online through the project’s website and, once hired, choose an assignment such as documenting a need for repairs, making a regional travel guide for their block or neighborhood, reinterpreting a newspaper photograph, or giving a concert for a houseplant.
 Employees have a week to turn in their assignment, for which they are paid $23.50, the weekly wage for an artist in the Federal One Project (the arts division of the WPA).

 TWO is based on the idea of “making work” (WPA terminology) for artists to “make work” (artist terminology).
 With the current economic recession in mind, TWO revisits the approach the 1930s federal government took to alleviate the effects of the Depression on daily life.
-Artists were seen as a valuable work force and were employed to make art, just as others were hired to projects to rebuild the country in other ways.
+In the Federal One Project of the Great Depression, artists were seen as a valuable work force and were employed to make art, just as others were hired for projects that rebuilt the country in other ways.
 TWO is a wry contemporary realization of this model.